-Jio ‘Double Dhamaka’ offer launched with 1.5GB extra data, Rs 100 discount: Here are details
+Reliance Jio ‘Double Dhamaka’ offer to give users 1.5GB extra data per day

 Also Read: Airtel Rs 558 vs Vodafone Rs 569 vs Jio Rs 299 recharge compared: Best 3GB per day data plans

-Thanks to Jio ‘Double Dhamaka’ offer, Jio Rs 149 plan is discounted effectively at Rs 120.
+Thanks to Jio ‘Double Dhamaka’ offer, Jio Rs 149 plan is discounted effectively to Rs 120.
 Since it offers 3GB data per day for 28 days, users end up availing total 84GB data with an effective cost per GB of Rs 1.5.
 Similarly, Jio Rs 399 3GB data per day plan is discounted effectively by Rs 100.
 However, it comes with a longer validity of 84 days, resulting in total 252GB data with an effective cost per GB of Rs 1.18.

 All Jio plans offer unlimited voice calls (local, STD and roaming), 100 SMS per day and unrestricted access to other Jio apps and services.
 Airtel recently started offering Airtel Rs 558 prepaid plan with 3GB data per day for 82 days.
 As a result, Airtel Rs 558 plan ends up providing 246GB 4G data during the stipulated period with a cost per GB of Rs 2.26.
 Other standard benefits include unlimited calls and daily 100 SMS.